-Staff who have no prior experience of working with children or who are from overseas with no experience of UK safeguarding processes should complete each level of training.
+Staff who have no prior experience of working with children and/or vulnerable adults or who are from overseas with no experience of UK safeguarding processes should complete each level of training.
 Senior Leadership Team and Trustees who have no previous experience or training in safeguarding must complete level 1 and 2 e learning modules prior to attending level 3 training.
 Experienced staff can proceed to the highest level of training without completing each level.
-Training is delivered via the mandatory training schedule, as part of The Children's Trust School training programme or via recognised external training such as Surrey Local Safeguarding Children's Board.
+Training is delivered via the mandatory training schedule, as part of The Children's Trust School training programme or via recognised external training such as Surrey Local Safeguarding Children's Board and Surrey Safeguarding Adult Board.

 Safeguarding supervision is offered three monthly and delivered via team meetings by the social work team or senior managers trained in safeguarding supervision.
+School staff access supervision as a class team on a weekly cycle.
 Safeguarding supervision can also be accessed as required individually or via Team around the Child meetings.

-10. Audit
+20. Audit